bloom-housing/bloom/ui-components/README.md

 ## Tailwind

-- We are using the [Tailwind](https://v2.tailwindcss.com) framework to make use of their low-level utility library that styles components based on custom settings.
-We configure the settings in `tailwind.config`.
-Some styles live in a global folder, but for the most part our components are styled with isolated SCSS files.
+- We are using the [Tailwind](https://v2.tailwindcss.com) framework to make use of their low-level utility classes in page-level markup and sometimes in components.
+We configure the settings in `tailwind.config.js`.

-- Use Tailwind where possible before creating custom style sheets or custom classes for consistency.

-Vendor Plugins
+## Vendor Plugins

 - [AG Grid](https://www.ag-grid.com)

 ## Style Conventions

+- Some styles live in a global folder, but for the most part our components are styled with isolated SCSS files located alongside React component TS files.

+- We are currently in the process of migrating components to a second-generation styling convention which relies on CSS variables for design tokens and generally removes `@apply` Tailwind statements.

+- Bloom design tokens include colors, typography settings, sizes, borders, and so forth.
+They're located in the `src/global/tokens` folder.

+- More information on this process can be found in [Styling2ndGen.md](https://github.com/bloom-housing/bloom/blob/dev/docs/Styling2ndGen.md).

 ### Naming Conventions